Women in Energy Dinner with Kristen Graf Executive Director, Women of Wind Energy [WoWE]

 School of Social Work, 1255 Amsterdam Ave., New York, NY 10027

-Please join the Center on Global Energy Policy for a Women in Energy dinner with Kristen Graf, Executive Director, Women of Wind Energy (WoWE).
-Ms. Graf will discuss her current job, career paths, and perspectives on what it means to be a female leader in the energy industry.
+The Center on Global Energy Policy's Women in Energy hosted a dinner with Kristen Graf, Executive Director, Women of Wind Energy (WoWE).
+Ms. Graf discussed her current job, career paths, and perspectives on what it means to be a female leader in the energy industry.

 As WoWE's Executive Director, Kristen is thrilled to be able to merge her passions for renewable energy and the advancement of women within such an incredible organization.

 In 2013, Kristen was recognized for her work with WoWE and given the Award for Mid-Career Achievement in Mentoring and Education by the US Department of Energy’s C3E Initiative.

 Before making her way to WoWE, Kristen spent five years with the Union of Concerned Scientists (UCS) in Boston.
 As the Clean Energy Program Coordinator and Research Associate at UCS she worked on renewable energy policy at the state and national level with particular focus on wind and biomass energy in New England as well as working to hone some of her nonprofit management skills.

 In 2011, Kristen was named a Senior Fellow in the Environmental Leadership Program’s Eastern Region.
 She received her Bachelors Degree in Agricultural and Biological Engineering from Cornell University.
 During her time there, Kristen worked for Cornell Cooperative Extension assisting in efforts to expand the role of renewable energy in agriculture around New York State.